WeConnectArchive/waltz-SDK-example/iOS/README.md

 ## Geofencing feature

-The user have to be logged in to use it.
+The user has to be logged in to use it.
-Internet connection is required for the first call after that it is no longer need but if it is not provided the geofence won't be updated.
+An Internet connection is required for the first call, then it is no longer needed but if it is not provided, the geofence doesn't be updated.

-You need to request the location and notication permission
+You need to request the location and notication permissions

 1. Start the service